VirusTotal/yara/docs/capi.rst

 using the :c:func:`yr_compiler_get_rules` function.
 You'll get a pointer to a :c:type:`YR_RULES` structure which can be used to scan your data as described in :ref:`scanning-data`.
-Once :c:func:`yr_compiler_get_rules` is invoked you can not add more sources to the compiler, but you can get multiple instances of the compiled rules by calling :c:func:`yr_compiler_get_rules` multiple times.
+Once :c:func:`yr_compiler_get_rules` is invoked you can not add more sources to the compiler, but you can call :c:func:`yr_compiler_get_rules` multiple times.
+Each time this function is called it returns a pointer to the same :c:type:`YR_RULES` structure.

-Each instance of :c:type:`YR_RULES` must be destroyed with :c:func:`yr_rules_destroy`.
+Instances of :c:type:`YR_RULES` must be destroyed with :c:func:`yr_rules_destroy`.

 Defining external variables
 ===========================